ketzacoatl/default-build-image/README.md

 ## My Default Docker Image for Gitlab Builds

-* based on alpine
-* ships with multiple versions of the common utilities I use, including:
+This is based on alpine and ships the common utilities I use, including:

 * terraform
 * nomad
 * vault
 * aws cli utilities
 * kubectl
 * kops
 * helm

-* builds on Gitlab
+Build and tag the image with: `docker build --tag default-build-image .`